Menu Port of Seattle Logo - Home

 Site History

-Most of T-5 overlies former tide flats that have been filled and used for various industrial purposes, including but not limited to railroad yards, wood treatment facilities, steel scrap storage, and a municipal and wood waste landfill.
+T-5 overlies former tide flats that have been filled and used for various industrial purposes, including but not limited to railroad yards, wood treatment facilities, steel scrap storage, and a municipal and wood waste landfill.
 For the purposes of upland cleanup, the SWHP was divided into five Remediation Areas (RAs).
-RA-1, 2, 3, and 5 were remediated under oversight by the Washington State Department of Ecology (Ecology), while RA-4 was addressed under agreement with the United States Environmental Protection Agency (USEPA).
+RA-1, 2, 3, and 5 were remediated under oversight by the Washington State Department of Ecology (Ecology), while RA-4 was addressed under an agreement with the United States Environmental Protection Agency (EPA).
 Read about the operational history of each RA.

 Aerial view of Terminal 5 from 2010.